ashishkumarpardeshi/Beginner_Electronics_Fun_Series/README.md

 </p>

-Initially I have added few LEDs, resitors, one breadboard and one battery.
+Initially I have added few LEDs, resistors, one breadboard and one battery.

 And will keep updating this Tinkering Box with new components whenever required to tinker or play around with new projects.